Lara Trump: Don Jr. subpoena, jail threats won't 'make Hillary Clinton the president'

 WATTERS: DEMS, MEDIA IN 'FULL MELTDOWN MODE' OVER BARR BEING HELD IN CONTEMPT OF CONGRESS

-"This is a genuinely baffling story," she said.
+"This is a genuinely baffling story," host Tucker Carlson said.

 Carlson noted that Sen. Richard Blumenthal, D-Conn., said that if Trump Jr. does not comply with the subpoena, "he ought to be put in jail" and that "prison is the only answer."

 "We know [collusion] did not happen," Trump said.
-"Whatever they're going to do is not going to change that.
+"Whatever they think they're going to do is not going to change that.
 It's not going to make Hillary Clinton the president of the United States like I know they all wanted so badly for so long."

 REPORTER'S NOTEBOOK: ROCKY HISTORY OF CONTEMPT EFFORTS IN CONGRESS